• Published: Apr 07 2025 07:18 AM

 wave

-John Lithgow and Lesley Manville took home the coveted Best Actor and Best Actress awards, respectively.
-Lithgow, receiving his first-ever Olivier, triumphed for his portrayal of Roald Dahl in the critically acclaimed "Giant," a production which also won Best New Play and Best Supporting Actor (Elliot Levey).
-Manville secured her second Olivier for her performance in "Oedipus," a production which also won Best Revival.
-The night saw multiple productions sharing the spotlight; "The Curious Case of Benjamin Button," "Fiddler on the Roof," and "Giant" each secured three awards.
+John Lithgow and Lesley Manville snagged Best Actor and Best Actress.
+Lithgow?
+First ever Olivier!
+Can you believe it?
+He won for his role in "Giant," which also cleaned up, taking home Best New Play and Best Supporting Actor (Elliot Levey).
+Manville, meanwhile, got her second Olivier for "Oedipus," which won Best Revival.
+It was a pretty amazing night for "Giant," "The Curious Case of Benjamin Button," and "Fiddler on the Roof," with each show walking away with three awards.
+Talk about a clean sweep!

-"The Curious Case of Benjamin Button" charmed its way to Best New Musical, with John Dagleish winning Best Actor in a Musical.
-"Fiddler on the Roof," a record-breaking nominee with 13 nods, claimed Best Musical Revival, alongside awards for Best Set and Sound Design.
-Meanwhile, Imelda Staunton added another Olivier to her impressive collection, winning Best Actress in a Musical for "Hello, Dolly!".
-Other notable wins included Layton Williams (Best Supporting Actor in a Musical for "Titanique") and Romola Garai (Best Supporting Actress for "The Years").
+"The Curious Case of Benjamin Button" charmed its way to Best New Musical, with John Dagleish taking Best Actor in a Musical.
+Then there's "Fiddler on the Roof," which was nominated for a record-breaking 13 awards!
+It won Best Musical Revival, along with awards for its incredible set and sound design.
+And Imelda Staunton?
+She just keeps adding to her impressive Olivier collection, winning Best Actress in a Musical for "Hello, Dolly!".
+Other standouts?
+Layton Williams won Best Supporting Actor in a Musical for "Titanique," and Romola Garai won Best Supporting Actress for "The Years."

-The ceremony also celebrated industry stalwarts, with Rufus Norris receiving a special award for his contributions to the National Theatre.
-The In Memoriam segment paid a heartfelt tribute to the late Joan Plowright and other cherished figures from the theatre world.
-Kash Bennett, president of the Society of London Theatre, lauded the winners as embodying "the creativity, passion, and magic that make our industry so extraordinary."
+The ceremony also gave some well-deserved recognition to industry legends.
+Rufus Norris received a special award for his huge contribution to the National Theatre – a truly inspiring moment.
+The In Memoriam section was incredibly moving, paying tribute to Joan Plowright and other theatre greats we’ve sadly lost.
+Kash Bennett, president of the Society of London Theatre, summed it all up perfectly, saying the winners embodied "the creativity, passion, and magic that make our industry so extraordinary."
+It really was a beautiful sentiment.

 FAQ